 Who hasn’t had the chance of playing an adventure videogame?; you have a character which goes through different stages in new worlds, accomplishing different missions.
 Your skills increase, our character gain new skills and the missions gets more challenging while we progress.
 Travelling can be like a real-life game.
 In a limited time, you look for information, plan the journey, get the necessary items to reach the goal and you go for it exploring a new place

-As you progress in the game (trip) you also get more experience (clues, references, tips, knowledge of the journey, etc), finding new items (useful things you start incorporating in your trip: gadgets, apps, etc), getting to know new characters that may influence in the story (other travellers) and also, at the end of each stage having as result discovered the field (the place
+As you progress in the game (trip) you also get more experience (clues, references, tips, knowledge of the journey, etc), finding new items (useful things you start incorporating in your trip: gadgets, apps, etc), getting to know new characters that may influence in the story (other travellers or locals) and also, at the end of each stage having as result the memory of the field discovered (the place travelled).

 How my game started